 The Ames community includes people from diverse educational, cultural and economic backgrounds who display a variety of interests, needs, values and viewpoints.
-Selections are based on general knowledge of the subject area and its literature, familiarity with the materials in the collection, an awareness of the selection tools for the subject, and recognition of community needs as identified by demographic circulation, statistical analyses, and customer requests. .
+Selections are based on general knowledge of the subject area and its literature, familiarity with the materials in the collection, an awareness of the selection tools for the subject, and recognition of community needs as identified by demographic information, statistical analyses, and customer requests.
 The selectors apply professional standards and work within specific selection and review procedures.

 Ames Public Library is a popular materials center and does not attempt to duplicate the research resources of Iowa State University.
 The library does not collect material to support local school curricula, except when these materials also serve the general public.
 The Library does collect supplementary materials that promote lifelong learning and provide a beginning point for those seeking more advanced information or materials.

 The collection is generally not archival, and items are expected to be used frequently.
 The selectors oversee an annual assessment to ensure that the collection meets current needs and that a substantial percentage of the materials are less than five years old.